katherinechurchill/katherinechurchill.github.io/index.md

 > been asked to assess the value of her dead children’s
 > lives…

 > Mostly we discuss what should...be included in the
 > portrait of her children’s lives…
 > Each activity is a sign, a sign that points to social
 > class, which points to potential worth.
 The private school,
-> the tennis lessons, the soccer team, the scuba med-
+> the tennis lessons, the soccer team, the scuba medal...
-> al… were all headed somewhere.
+> were all headed somewhere.

 Rankine skillfully dismantles the severity of the content of this poem—another poem with no name, prefaced by the twelfth photo of a cathode-ray tube monitor—by cutting through it with the opening aside about suppository Monistat, and the conversational, analytical tone of the language used.
 The subject of the poem, the poet’s dead niece and nephew, suggests sadness, anger, a reaction—but she doesn’t give in, and calmly decides that the “somewhere” was a “place of compensation divorced from compassion.”